Jet Schemes, Quantum Dilogarithm and Feigin-Stoyanovsky's Principal Subspaces: Introduction

 \end{ex}

-Notice that both the LHS and RHS of our identities are "stable" with respect to the rank $n$.
-In other words, if we let $m_{\cdot,n}=0$ in the theorem, then all identities are valid for $sl_{n-1}$ (i.e. type $A_{n-2}$).
+Notice that both the left-hand sides and right-hand sides of our identities in Theorem 1.1 are "stable" with respect to the rank $n$.
+In other words, if we let $m_{\cdot,n}=0$ in the theorem, then all identities are valid for $\mathfrak{sl}_{n-1}$ (i.e. for type $A_{n-2}$).